-Front setback: 200 ft. on existing primary and secondary

-roads; 100 ft. on internal subdivision roads

-Front setback along a Community Character

-Corridor: Minimum 400 ft.; may be reduced to 200 ft. if

-it is demonstrated that the intent of the ordinance to protect conservation resources is being met to an equivalent degree at front setback line: 400 ft.

-Minimum lot frontage abutting

-public Right of Way 25 ft.
+Front setback: 200 ft. on existing primary and secondary roads; 100 ft. on internal subdivision roads Front setback along a Community Character Corridor: Minimum 400 ft.; may be reduced to 200 ft. if it is demonstrated that the intent of the ordinance to protect conservation resources is being met to an equivalent degree Minimum lot width at front setback line: 400 ft.
+Minimum lot frontage abutting public Right of Way 25 ft.
 Side setback: 50 ft.
+Rear setback: 100 ft.